How to improve your body image without dieting

 2. Label your thoughts

 When body thoughts arise that feel unsupportive (for example, it makes you feel shame), place a label on that thought to separate it from yourself.
-It may be simply “unsupportive thought” or perhaps “diet culture”.
+It may be simply “unsupportive thought” or perhaps “diet culture” thought.
+This helps to separate the thought form your true self values.

 3. Reframe your unsupportive thoughts

-For unsupportive body thoughts, is there another positive or neutral way to think about your body or body part?
+Is there another positive or neutral way to think about your body or body part?
 Counter the unsupportive thoughts with new ones.
+For example, "my thighs are strong".
 Even if you don’t believe the new thought, you are actively starting to weaken the old neural messages and create new ones.

 I agree to receive email communications from Food Life Freedom